ShintoResources

 Terms

 I solemnly swear that terms like "mountain cult" are not being used negatively.
 Cult here means: "a body of adherents and rituals".
 Sect is only used for "kyoha" because SEO demands using erroneous translations.
+The term ‘sect’ is a legacy translation of 教派 (kyoha) from the Meiji period; it does not imply theological opposition like in Christianity, but rather administrative grouping.

 Post-War Shinto Traditions